Binary-Gecko/perf_PoC/README.md

 ## perf event race condition PoC
-This repository demonstrates that the race condition in `perf events` we reported to the linux kernel security team is exploitable.
+This repository demonstrates that the race condition found by Ole (@firzen14) in `perf events` reported to the linux kernel security team is exploitable.
 The PoC gains **multiple writable pages** of UAF kernel memory when it succeeds.

 The **patch** for the bug can be found [here](https://lkml.org/lkml/2024/9/5/544).